BawdyAnarchist/quBSD/Future_Development.md

 sed doesnt need /g for the substitutions.
 Just leave it be. g is only for multiple matches in same line (not document)
 	- go through and remove these g's.
 Unnecessary

+Make some kind of function: chk_isinteger "lower_bound" "upper_bound".
+You have a lot of integer checks.

 ### MINOR UPGRADES